LilithL/dict-mastodon-rs/README.md

 ## Installation

-There aren't any release (yet), tho you can clone the project and compile it with `cargo build`.
+You have to compile the compile the project and compile it with `cargo build --release`.
+Check releases to get the source code.

 ## Usage